 ARUN RATH, HOST:

-CARLOS WATSON: Hey, Arun.
-Always good to be with you.
+CARLOS WATSON: Arun, always good to be with you.

 RATH: Carlos Watson is the co-founder of the online magazine Ozy.
-You can explore all of the stories we talk about at npr.org/newandnext.
+You can explore all the stories we talked about at npr.org/newandnext.
 Carlos, thanks again.

-WATSON: Arun, always good to be with you.
-Have a terrific weekend.
+WATSON: Arun, good to be with you.
+Have a great weekend.
 Transcript provided by NPR, Copyright NPR.